How To Get Dual Citizenship: Key Takeaways

 Yes, serving in the U.S. military gives you the right to apply for expedited naturalization.
 If you want to obtain dual citizenship, make sure your country of origin allows it.

-8. What countries do not allow to have dual citizenship with the U.S.?
+What countries do not allow dual citizenship with the U.S.?

 To prove your dual citizenship status, you may be required to provide evidence such as passports, naturalization certificates, birth certificates, or other documents.